hesselberthlab/endoU/README.md

 # EndoU

-Physiologic RNA Targets and Refined Sequence Specificity of Coronavirus EndoU
+Physiologic RNA Targets and Refined Sequence Specificity of Coronavirus EndoU (Manuscript accepted for publication in RNA)

 Analysis for 2´,3´-cyclic phosphate cloning.

-Manuscript accepted for publication in RNA.